Michael-Equi/ROV_Test_Bench/documentation_templates/package_documentation.md

 ## Description

- Pargraph on how this package fit into the overall architecture.
+ Pargraph on how this package fits into the overall architecture.
 What its nodes do and what is their general (common) purpose.
 Why do nodes in this package belong in this package?

 ## Build Instructions